BND Hamburger Icon

 What should you do when you get a new computer?

-Getting started with a new computer is not as simple as turning it on – it has to be configured with the settings you need to succeed.
-Follow these four steps before settling down to work with your new computer or laptop:
+Getting started with a new computer is not as simple as turning it on — it has to be configured with the settings your employees need to succeed.
+Follow these four steps before your team sits down to work with their new computer or laptop.

-1. Install software.
-Whether you need word processing software or accounting tools, make sure your IT department installs the programs you need and that they are working properly.
+1. Install business software: Whether your staff needs word processing software or accounting tools, make sure your IT department installs the necessary programs and that they’re working properly.

-2. Check security features.
-Malware and other security software should be installed before the computers are distributed throughout the office.
-If you need to install employee productivity software, you should do it before the old machines are decommissioned and the new ones distributed.
+2. Check the security features: Malware and other cybersecurity software should be installed before the new computers are distributed throughout the office.
+If you need to install employee monitoring software, you should do it before the old machines are decommissioned and the new ones distributed.
+[Check out our recommendations for the best employee monitoring software.]

-3. Upload files.
-Once the devices are ready to go, existing files need to be migrated to the new machines.
-Use a cloud-based solution or an external hard drive to move files to the new computer.
-Be sure the old machines are properly wiped of any information – sensitive and nonsensitive alike – before they are recycled or repurposed.
+3. Upload files: Once the devices are ready to go, existing files need to be transferred to the new machines.
+Use a cloud-based solution or an external hard drive to move files to the new computers.
+Be sure the old machines are properly wiped of any information — sensitive and nonsensitive alike — before they’re recycled or repurposed.

-4. Customize settings.
-Whether you prefer a larger font, a dimmer screen or a clock that displays military time, take the time to make your new surroundings more comfortable.
+4. Customize settings: Whether you prefer a larger font, a dimmer screen or a clock that displays military time, take the time to make sure each device is set up to the user’s liking or instruct them how to customize the display themselves.

 Should you leave your PC on or off?

-Stella Morrison contributed to the reporting and writing in this article.
+Jeremy Bender and Stella Morrison contributed to this article.

 Derek Walter is the founder of Walter Media, which offers writing and content strategy services.
 He is also the author of Learning MIT App Inventor: A Hands-On Guide to Building Your Own Android Apps.